Call me on 07590 196 500, or email firstname.lastname@example.org, or click the BOOK NOW button above to book online.

 What is CBT?

-In a paper prepared for a UKCP/BACP mapping psychotherapy exercise by Katy Grazebrook, Anne Garland and the Board of BABCP July 2005, the authors defined CBT below.
+In a paper prepared for a UKCP/BACP mapping exercise by Katy Grazebrook, Anne Garland and the Board of BABCP July 2005, the authors defined CBT below.

 "Cognitive and/or behavioural psychotherapies (CBP) are psychological approaches based on scientific principles and which research has shown to be effective for a wide range of problems.